mcibique/vue-testing-examples/README.md

 });

 it('should navigate to new url', function () {
-  const myComponent = mount(MyComponent); // LazyInject in the component will inject windowMock instead of real window object myComponent.onClick(); // this call now operates with windowMock, so no real navigation happens in the browser
+  const myComponent = mount(MyComponent); // LazyInject in the component will inject windowMock instead of the real window object myComponent.onClick(); // this call now operates with windowMock, so no real navigation happens in the browser

   expect(this.windowMock.location.href).to.equal('some/new/url'); // assert correct URL has been set